 On site testing

-Rapid tests take around 15 minutes to do at one of our four four sites:
+Rapid tests take around 15 minutes to do at one of our two sites:

 - St Luke's Holloway (Hillmarton Road,